 Even though I’ve already passed my driving licence and am starting to appreciate cars a lot, I’m still more of a two wheeler person.
-Owning a scooter (or a motorcycle) just makes more sense – it’s easier to find parking especially in a traffic congested place like Rome, the petrol intake is so much lower, and not to mention the cheaper upkeep costs.
+Owning a scooter or a motorcycle just makes more sense – it’s easier to find parking especially in a traffic congested place like Rome, the petrol intake is so much lower, and not to mention the cheaper upkeep costs.

 Currently, I own a Kymco People 125.
 At first I didn’t like him so much.
-But he does have some advantages, such as it’s small size.
+But he does have some advantages, such as its small size.
 It’s easy to manoeuvre it in between heavy traffic and I’ve appreciated him a lot for that.
-Problem is, he’s just not adequate enough for me to ride on the highway as European highways legally require for a two wheeler to have at least 150cc.
+Problem is, he’s just not adequate enough for me to ride on the highway as European highways legally require for a two wheeler to be at least 150cc.

 I was all set to head to the showroom when I stumbled upon a website where it compared the LX 150 with another scooter, the Kymco Like 200i and at first glance I was stunned to see how similar it looked.
 Even the font in front and on the sides look about the same!